seiscomp-macOS/seiscomp/README.md

 ### macOS Prerequisites

 This will compile SeisComP natively on macOS for Mac INTEL or Mac Silicon.
-Tested on macOS Ventura 13.6 on Mac INTEL and Mac Silicon architectures (M1, M2),
+Tested on macOS Ventura 13.6.1 on Mac INTEL and Mac Silicon architectures (M1, M2).
+It should also work on the latest macOS Sonoma.

 - Install Xcode Development Tools

 Note that the full Xcode Development Tools from "Mac App Store" is *not* required.
-Install the Dev Tools from the Terminal instead:
+Just install the Dev Tools from the Terminal instead:

-Open your Terminal.app and install first XCode with command:
+Open your Terminal.app and install XCode command line tools with command:

 `xcode-select --install`

 - Install Homebrew for macOS

-On INTEL Mac the default brew directory is in /usr/local/ and on Silicon Mac (M1, M2, M3) the default directory is in /opt/local/homebrew/
+On INTEL Mac the default Homebrew directory is located in: `/usr/local/` On Apple Silicon Mac the default Homebrew directory is located in `/opt/local/homebrew/`

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"

 ```
-brew install boost #installs libboost > 1.82
+brew install boost #installs libboost > 1.83
 brew install cmake
 brew install fftw #installs fftw v3
 brew install flex
 brew install gcc #needed for gfortran
 brew install hdf5
-brew install mysql
+brew install mysql #mariadb can also be installed as an alternative
 brew install ncurses
 brew install numpy
 brew install openssl #installs OpenSSL@3